[Updated] How to write effective Google Search Ads that convert

 Creating a Google Ads campaign for the first time can be daunting.
-The platform itself isn’t entirely intuitive, and there are so many technical terms specific to Google that it can feel like a jargon-filled minefield.
+Previously called Google AdWords, the platform itself isn’t entirely intuitive, and there are so many technical terms specific to Google that it can feel like a jargon-filled minefield.
 What’s more, whilst the algorithm favours ad relevance and quality of landing page experience, the optimization recommendations and click-rate bias suggest that Google Ads’ model is set up to maximise return for Google - rather than you, the customer.

 To put it simply, Google gets paid per click whereas you only make money out of conversions.
 This is an important thing to remember.
 Of course, there’s nothing all that surprising about the fact that Google is set up with Google’s best interests in mind.
 Google is a money-making corporation, after all!
 But it’s easy to forget the implications of this in practice when you’re dipping your toe in the water for the first time.

 There are some great resources available online and the Google Ads training itself, which is free, comes with lots of online resources.
 For anyone who is serious about making the most of Google Ads, the course is a worthwhile time investment.

 Whether or not you have the time or inclination to complete the training, there are a few best-practice rules to bear in mind:

 Identify keyword gaps in the ad market to inform your headline-generation (reasonable search volume, little competition).

 Use all the ad elements to make your ad work as hard as possible for you